-- M.5.5.
-Policy: Monitor impact of development on local and regional traffic conditions and roadway network to plan for future improvements in the network. - M.5.5.1.
-Action: Annually review and update the Town's Capital Improvement Program (CIP) to include plans for improvements to be completed within the five-year time frame of the CIP.
-As part of the CIP process, identify and update time frames for implementation of circulation system improvements and identify the "triggers" that will initiate the need for a particular improvement. - M.5.5.2.
+- M.5.5.2.
 Action: Update the Town's traffic model analysis periodically to reflect changes in land use, local and regional traffic conditions, and the roadway network.
 As a result of the updated analysis, review timelines and "triggers" for circulation system improvements and amend the CIP as necessary to address changing conditions. - M.5.5.3.
 Action: Continue to perform transportation monitoring activities, including vehicle trip monitoring on local streets throughout town as necessary. - M.5.6.
-Policy: Require all development to construct improvements and/or pay traffic impact fees to adequately mitigate identified impacts.
+Policy: Require all development to construct improvements and/or pay traffic-impact fees to adequately mitigate identified impacts.
 Mitigation of significant project-related impacts may require improvements beyond those addressed by the current Capital Improvement Program and Town of Mammoth Lakes Air Quality Management Plan. - M.5.6.1.
-Action: Develop and adopt criteria and procedures for the preparation of traffic impact analyses for development projects to identify existing and potential cumulative impacts, including parking and construction-related impacts. - M.5.7.
+Action: Develop and adopt criteria and procedures for the preparation of traffic-impact analyses for development projects to identify existing and potential cumulative impacts, including parking and construction-related impacts. - M.5.7.
 Policy: Identify and protect future public rights of way to implement desired street section conditions, considering space for sidewalks, landscaping, snow storage, utilities, storm drains, and transit facilities as necessary. - M.5.7.1.
 Action: Secure needed rights of way for future multi-modal improvements as part of relevant project approvals and through the Municipal Code. - M.5.7.2.
-Action: Work with Caltrans to evaluate and implement relinquishment of right of way on Highway 203 to the town.
+Action: Work with Caltrans to evaluate and implement relinquishment of right of way on SR 203 to the town.
 Identify potential funding opportunities for maintenance.